intake24/intake24/apps/docs/config/admin/index.md

 ### VITE_CAPTCHA_SITEKEY

 Captcha provider sitekey.
-Please refer to your provider, how to obtain the key.
+Refer to your provider, how to obtain the key.

 ### VITE_GOOGLE_ANALYTICS_ID